Freedom of Information

 If you are unhappy with our decision about a request you have made, you may seek a review.
 When submitting a request for DHA review internally, please indicate if your disagreement relates to:

-• A refusal to give you access to all or part of a document or if we defer giving you access;
+• a refusal to give you access to all or part of a document or if we defer giving you access;

-• impose a charge;
+• imposing a charge;

 • a refusal to change or annotate information about you that you claim is incomplete, incorrect, out of date or misleading.